 FloatField), you’ll need to use both

-For sake of example, let’s change our
+For example, let’s change our

 Book model to allow a blank